FrancoSpeziali/node-simple-backend-server/README.md

     The function should `return` or `resolve` with the data from the file

-## Assignment 6 - Sending a GET request
+## Assignment 6 - Getting data from the server with a GET request

 If you look at the code again, you should notice a function call, called `app.get()`.
 This is the `GET` request counterpart for your `POST` request.
-We will make this return a value.
+We will make this return a value to the client.

 1. From inside the callback in `app.get()`, call the function you created in **Assignment 5**, passing in the filename you wish to read from.

     > Hint: Remember, this function should return a `Promise`

     - If the `Promise` resolves:

+        1. If you completed **Assignment 5** correctly, the `Promise` should resolve with a value.
+Use `JSON.stringify()` to stringify this value and save it in a variable.

+        2. Set the "type" of response to "json" with the following function call `response.type('json')`.
+Will this line of code we are telling the client that the response will be of `JSON` type.

-        1. Set the status of the response to 200 with the function `response.status(200)`
+        3. Set the status of the response to 200 with the function `response.status(200)`

-        2. Send the file data back to the user via the function `response.send()`
+        4. We will now use `response.send()` to send to the client the data from the file.
+Inside the parentheses, place the stringified data.
+We are sending the data back to the client.

     - If the `Promise` rejects: